-Jay Anderson Property is not licensed to provide financial, taxation or insurance advice and we strongly suggest you talk to the appropriate professionals to obtain advice that suits your personal circumstances, particularly in relation to insurances.
+Jay Anderson Property is a Buyers Agent and is not licensed to provide financial, taxation or insurance advice and we strongly suggest you talk to the appropriate professionals to obtain advice that suits your personal circumstances, particularly in relation to insurances.

 The following products are typically recommended for property investors and will provide financial security in case an accident or tragedy occurs: